mgarcia01752/BareMetalRouterOS/doc/install-yocto-poky.md

 ### Options

 - **Install Poky Only (-p, --install-poky)**: Use this option to install Poky only.
 It's helpful for scenarios where you need to reinstall Poky or revert to a known good version without modifying other components.

-- **Install Systemd (-s, --install-systemd)**: This option allows installing Systemd as the system initialization manager, overwriting the default SystemV.
-Systemd offers advanced features and modernization benefits, but it's essential to assess compatibility and requirements before enabling this option.